advide2001/kudos-app/README.md

 - **Image Storage**: AWS S3 for storing user-uploaded images
 - **Deployment**: Vercel for deploying the application

-## Features

-You will be diving into every aspect of building this application, including:
+During the development of this application, I learned the following:

 - Database configuration
 - Data modeling